 - Easy bleeding and bruising.
 This is due to having fewer healthy platelets, which are important for helping your blood to clot.

 Here’s a look at some specific conditions involving bone marrow issues.

 Leukemia is a type of cancer that can affect both your bone marrow and lymphatic system.

 It happens when blood cells get mutations in their DNA.
 This causes them to grow and divide more rapidly than healthy blood cells.
 Over time, these cells start to crowd out the healthy cells in your bone marrow.

 Leukemia is classified as either acute or chronic, depending on how fast it progresses.
 It’s further broken down by the type of white blood cells it involves.

-Myelogenous leukemia involves red blood cells, white blood cells, and platelets.
+Myeloid leukemia (also known as myelogenous leukemia) involves red blood cells, white blood cells, and platelets.
 Lymphocytic leukemia involves lymphocytes, a specific type of white blood cell.